Why the Checkout Page is Key to Boosting Your Ecommerce Checkout Flow

 6. Flatten Shipping and Billing Information into One (If Applicable)

-If your buyer is not paying digitally through a credit/debit card or a digital wallet, and wishes to pay with cash on delivery, then there is a very high chance their shipping and billing addresses will be the same (i.e. their residence).
-In such cases, instead of having all CoD buyers type in the same information twice, it may be better to give users the option of ticking a box saying that their billing and shipping information is different and only then a second box popping up asking for the user’s billing address.
+If your buyer is not paying digitally through a credit/debit card or a digital wallet and wishes to pay with cash on delivery, then there is a very high chance their shipping and billing addresses will be the same (i.e. their residence).
+In such cases, instead of having all CoD buyers type in the same information twice, it may be better to give users the option of ticking a box saying that their billing and shipping information is different and only then a second box pop up asking for the user’s billing address.

 7. Prove You’re Trustworthy

 So, how do you ease their minds?
 Show them you are trustworthy.
 Add trust signals right where they’re making their payment.
 Throw in some glowing reviews, a solid money-back promise, or certifications that prove your products are the real deal.
+Furthermore, offer hosted payment pages so your checkout has no downtime and functions frictionlessly.
+SubscriptionFlow’s hosted checkout pages and endlessly customizable.

 8. Make Use of Microcopying

-Microcopy is basically a fancy way of describing the brief explanations, usually in a small font, that clarify the purpose of each form field.
+Microcopy is basically a fancy way of describing brief explanations, usually in a small font, that clarify the purpose of each form field.
 Throughout the checkout process, you can leverage this microcopy to offer additional details to the customer.
 By providing relevant information precisely when it is needed, you streamline the experience for them by making each step simpler to navigate.

 9. Offer Multiple Payment Options